alzatin/Linear-Repeat/README.md

 ## Molecule

- if i was a cowboy Readme text
+Â if i was a cowboy Readme textÂ